 and

-respectively, where $q_{\ee}=4T_{\ee}/(m_{\ee}c^2 n_{\ee}/\nc[,0])$, and the Coulomb logarithm is taken as $\log\varLambda=\log(12\pi\lambda_{\rm D}^2n_{\ee}/Z_{\ii})$ with the electron temperature $T_{\ee}$, Debye length $\lambda_{\rm D}$ and ion charge number $Z_{\ii}$.
+respectively, where $q_{\ee}=4T_{\ee}/(m_{\ee}c^2 n_{\ee}/\nc[,0])$, and the Coulomb logarithm is taken as $\ln\varLambda=\ln(12\pi\lambda_{\rm D}^2n_{\ee}/Z_{\ii})$ with the electron temperature $T_{\ee}$, Debye length $\lambda_{\rm D}=\sqrt{\epsilon_{0}T_{\ee}/(n_{\ee}e^2)}$, and ion charge number $Z_{\ii}$.

-In this paper we study pump amplitudes ranging from $a_0=0.05$ to $0.2$, which results in growth rates in the order of $\varGamma/\omega_0\sim0.023{-}0.1$ at $n_{\ee}\approx0.6\,\nc[,0]$.
-As discussed in \citet{Edwards-etal_PRE2017} for wavelengths above $10 {\rm\,nm}$ and for the pump amplitudes considered here amplification by SRS should be more favorable than SBS, or in some case the difference will be marginal.
-However, this theory assumes quasi-monochromatic pulses, which is not the case in our study.
+In this paper we study pump amplitudes ranging from $a_0=0.05$ to $a_0=0.2$, which results in growth rates on the order of $\varGamma/\omega_0\sim0.023{-}0.1$ at $n_{\ee}\approx0.6\,\nc[,0]$.
+As discussed by \citet{Edwards-etal_PRE2017} for wavelengths above $10 {\rm\,nm}$ and for the pump amplitudes considered here, amplification by SRS should be more favorable than stimulated Brillouin scattering (SBS), or in some cases the difference will be marginal.
+However, this theory assumes quasimonochromatic pulses, which is not the case in our study.
 We have also verified, by complementary simulations (not shown here), that indeed the SBS amplification is not efficient for our setup and parameter range.
-As it is expected that the observed growth rates should be lower due to the ``gaps'' between pulses in the pump pulse train, the faster time scales associated to SRS are essential.
-Furthermore, due to the short pulse durations, the energy in the pump and seed pulses are spread over a broad spectral range, which is expected to differently affect the growth rates of the spectral components of the seed.
+As it is expected that the observed growth rates should be lower due to the ``gaps'' between pulses in the pump pulse train, the faster time scales associated with SRS are essential.
+Furthermore, due to the short pulse durations, the energy in the pump and seed pulses is spread over a broad spectral range, which is expected to differently affect the growth rates of the spectral components of the seed.
 To our knowledge, there is no developed fully spectral theory of the SRS with broad-band pulses, but we expect that the growth rate of each spectral component is approximately proportional to the spectral density $|\hat{E}|$ of the pump~--~similar to the $a_0$ dependence in \eqref{eq:Gamma-tilde}~--~where $\hat{E}$ is the Fourier transform of the electric field.